bswaby/Touchpoint/README.md

 ### 🧹 [Data Quality Dashboard](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Data%20Quality%20Dashboard)
 Monitors the completeness of the database demographics.

-Implementation Level: Easy
+- ⚙️ **Implementation Level: Easy
-Installation:  There are a couple of configuration options, but this is a paste-and-go script.
+- 🧩 **Installation:  There are a couple of configuration options, but this is a paste-and-go script.

 <details>
 <summary><strong>Overview</strong></summary>